 Hirosaki University was established in the former castle town of Hirosaki in the northern prefecture of Aomori in 1949.
 It is comprised of five Faculties (Colleges) which offer courses in almost every academic field.
 It is a medium-sized national university with about 5,800 students.

 Japan, also known as the “land of the rising sun”, contains over 3,000 individual islands known as the Japanese Archipelago.
 These islands are mostly mountainous and many are volcanic.
 Japan continues today to be a constitutional monarchy.
-Japan’s original culture is called Jomo, but today’s culture is greatly influenced by China, Europe and North America.
-One such influence is the emergence of pop music in Japan, known as J-pop.
+Japan’s traditional culture is known as Jōmon, but today’s culture is greatly influenced by other Asian countries, Europe and North America.
+One such influence is the emergence of pop music in Japan, known as J-pop (similar to K-pop, from South Korea) and is quite catchy!

-Despite this influence, the spoken language is still 99% Japanese and the religion still remains 84% Shinto (indigenous religion) and Buddhist.
-In Tokyo there is the largest wholesale market in Japan called Tsukiji Fish Market, and is a must see for all sushi lovers.
+Despite the outside influences, the spoken language is still 99% Japanese and the religion remains 84% Shinto (indigenous religion) and Buddhist.
+Tokyo is home to the largest fish market in the world: the Tsukiji Fish Market.
 Another attraction in Tokyo is the Kabuki-Za Theater which houses traditional Japanese performances.
-Japan is often associated with Geisha, in Gion, a neighborhood in Kyoto, tourists have the opportunity to see traditional tea houses and clubs and possibly even a Geisha in full make-up and dress.
+Japan is often associated with Geisha, in Gion, a neighborhood in Kyoto.
+Tourists have the opportunity to see traditional tea houses and clubs and possibly even a Geisha in full make-up and dress.
 Kyoto also has one of the most famous Zen rock gardens, Ryugen-in Temple, which has been around since the 15th century.

 Aomori-ken, at the curious northern tip of Honshū, is split in the middle by Mutsu, Noheji and Aomori bays, all cradled in the arm of the axe-shaped Shimokita peninsula.
 Volcano strewn, it has some fantastic onsens and boasts Japan’s biggest apple harvest, its oldest cherry tree and (don’t go kissing anyone!) the most garlic produced.
 Rather than ward off the dead, Aomori’s people commune with them: Osore-zan, splendidly sulphurous, is famed for its connections to the spirit world.
 Lake Towada, at the opposite end of the prefecture, puts on airs as Tōhoku’s most popular sight.
 The world’s longest submarine tunnel (54km) connects Aomori with Hokkaidō.
 Yet despite all these amazing superlatives, the city and surrounding countryside are quaintly provincial.